PhD (in progress): Podcasting and Media Ecology

-As a part of my final year of media studies at UOW, I submitted a ‘first-class’ honours thesis with the title ‘It Just Works’: Rethinking Apple Brand Fandom.
+As a part of my final year of communication and media studies at UOW, I submitted a first-class (HD) honours thesis with the title ‘It Just Works’: Rethinking Apple Brand Fandom.

 Based on media studies literature by academics such as Henry Jenkins and Matt Hills, the text explores the world of Apple fandom and what it means to be a brand fan.
 Featuring in-depth interviews with brand fans, each of their personal experiences are shared and analysed using the method of narrative enquiry.
 My aim was to show how the marketing discipline could uncover more detailed information about customer experience by using qualitative research methods, rather than focusing purely on quantification and measurability.